fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7f.md

 <i>Note</i> that this and the next two exercises are quite laborious but incredibly educational.

 Store the information about blog posts in the Redux store.
-In this exercise it is enough that you can see the blogs in backend and create a new blog.
+In this exercise, it is enough that you can see the blogs in the backend and create a new blog.

 You are free to manage the state for logging in and creating new blog posts by using the internal state of React components.